10 World Trade

-This month, Sasaki associate Kate VanHeusen took part in Bisnow’s Boston Seaport Annual Conference.
+This month, Sasaki senior associate Kate VanHeusen took part in Bisnow’s Boston Seaport Annual Conference.
 Boston’s Seaport neighborhood, once an early 20th century shipping port, is today a hub of new development.
 Throughout a series of panels, conference attendees learned about forces driving development in the Seaport and what to expect in the neighborhood in the coming decades.

 VanHeusen spoke on a panel titled “Work in the Seaport: Office, Repositioning & Tenant Demands” alongside John Hynes, Jr. of Boston Global Investors (BGI), Jessica Hughes of Tishman Speyer, David Willett of Eastern Real Estate, and Duncan McCuaig of Brookfield Properties.
 John Ryder of Marvin F. Poer & Company moderated the conversation, asking panelists to comment on trends they have noticed in workplaces in the Seaport.

 In the discussion, VanHeusen and Hynes critiqued traditional mixed-use programming that calls for private amenities on the ground-floor, pointing out that this is not a route to generating vibrant public space.
 They called for a change in how we think about ground-level programming, urging designers and developers to think holistically about where they direct investments in a building’s design.
 VanHeusen argued that investing in the lower levels of a building to create an energetic public realm adds value to the space above, increasing the desirability and overall value of a building.